lukeprofits/Monero_Payment_Request_Standard/README.md

 2. **Merchant Changes**: To request a change, the merchant updates the information at the `change_indicator_url`.
 These changes remain in the status of "requested" until approved or declined by the customer.

-3. **Customer Notification and Confirmation**: Upon detecting a change, the wallet notifies the customer who then must make a decision to accept or decline.
+3. **Customer Notification and Confirmation**: Upon detecting a change, the wallet notifies the customer who then must make a decision to accept the changes to the payment request, or cancel the payment request.
 Payments stay paused until this decision is made.

 #### Merchant Guidelines